kumasuke120/mockuma/README.md

 After applying the template, the placeholders in the template will be replaced with variable values according to certain rules and a corresponding json structure will be generated.
-After generating the json structure, the json structure will be placed in the location **where the ` template` template** applying directive is located.
+After generating the json structure, the json structure will be placed in the location **where the `@template` template** applying directive is located.

 #### Placements of Templates Rendering Results